vanessacleary/vanessacleary-Ms1-2021/README.md

 ### Validator
 The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) were used to validate both pages of the project to ensure there were no syntax errors in the project.

-* W3C Markup Validator Homepage - [Results]
+* W3C Markup Validator Homepage - [Results](/docs/testing/desktop-home-page-validation.JPG)
   * The homepage passed with 0 errors
-* W3C Markup Validator Login page - [Results]
+* W3C Markup Validator Login page - [Results](/docs/testing/desktop-login-page-validation.JPG)
   * The Login page passed with 0 errors
-* W3C CSS Validator - [Results]
+* W3C CSS Validator - [Results](/docs/testing/css-validator.JPG)
   * The CSS passed with 0 errors

 ### Performance
 * [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to measure the performance and speed of the website.
-  * Click on the page name to see the result for desktop: Home | Login
+  * Click on the page name to see the result for desktop: [Home](docs/testing/desktop-lighthouse-home.JPG) | [Login](docs/testing/desktop-lighthouse-login.JPG)
-  * Click on the page name to see the result for mobile: Home | Login
+  * Click on the page name to see the result for mobile: [Home](docs/testing/mobile-lighthouse-home.JPG) | [Login](docs/testing/mobile-lighthouse-login.JPG)

 ### Responsivness
-   -  update coming
+* The website was tested using  desk the 'inspect' option availabale on Google and Internet explorer for differnt screen sizes and    mobile.
+The following devices showed zero errors with responsiveness or format.
+* Devices:
+  * Samsung Galaxy S20
+  * iPhone X
+  * iPhone 11
+  * Lenovo IdeaPad S340-14IIL
+  * Samsung A70
+  * Toshiba satellite

 ### Accessability

-   - update coming
+* [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) gave the website a score of 96% accessability for both mobile and desktop.
+4% was lost for *'Background and foreground colors do not have a sufficient contrast ratio.'* This was flagged earlier on in the project and changes were made to increase the core to 96%.
+Futher updates to the project would look to improve the website accessability and gain a score of 100%.

 ### Known Issues and Bugs

-1. The gallery images overlap on iPad screens with screen size 768x1024 when tested on google dev tools.
+1. The gallery images squash on iPad screens with screen size '768x1024' when tested on google dev tools.
 I was uable to test this on an actual iPad.
 The issue does not occur on iPad pro when tested using Google dev tools.
 2. On large screens the middle gallery image is cut off at the end.
 1. The gallery images do not shrink when the 'zoom' is reduced.
 1. The Nav bar was causing an issue.
 When a Navlink was click it would navigate to the correct section however the Navbar would cover the section heading - this has since been fixed.